telefonicaid/fiware-cosmos/doc/manuals/installation_and_administration_manual/oauth2_proxy.md

 * [Administration](#section4)

 ##<a name="section1"></a>Installation
-This is a software written in JavaScript, specifically suited for [Node.js](https://nodejs.org) (<i>JavaScript on the server side</i>).
-JavaScript is an interpreted programming language thus it is not necessary to compile it nor build any package; having the source code downloaded somewhere in your machine is enough.

 ###<a name="section1.1"></a>Prerequisites
 This PER proxy has no sense if an Identity Manager (Keyrock implementation can be found [here](http://catalogue.fiware.org/enablers/identity-management-keyrock)) is not installed.
 The same applies to [Cosmos](http://catalogue.fiware.org/enablers/bigdata-analysis-cosmos).

-As said, cosmos-proxy is a Node.js application, therefore install it from the official [download](https://nodejs.org/download/).
+cosmos-proxy is a Node.js application, therefore install it from the official [download](https://nodejs.org/download/).
 An advanced alternative is to install [Node Version Manager](https://github.com/creationix/nvm) (nvm) by creationix/Tim Caswell, which will allow you to have several versions of Node.js and switch among them.

 Of course, common tools such as `git` and `curl` may be needed.

 [Top](#top)

 ###<a name="section1.2"></a>Installation
+This is a software written in JavaScript, specifically suited for [Node.js](https://nodejs.org) (<i>JavaScript on the server side</i>).
+JavaScript is an interpreted programming language thus it is not necessary to compile it nor build any package; having the source code downloaded somewhere in your machine is enough.

 Start by creating, if not yet created, a Unix user named `cosmos-proxy`; it is needed for installing and running the application.
 You can only do this as root, or as another sudoer user:

     $ sudo useradd cosmos-proxy